Statute of Limitations for Personal Injury Claims in Washington State

 • Discovery Rule: In some cases, the victim might not immediately realize they’ve been injured.
 For example, in cases of medical malpractice, the discovery rule may extend the statute of limitations if the injury was not apparent at the time it occurred.
 The clock starts ticking when the victim becomes aware of, or reasonably should have become aware of, the injury.

 Understanding these nuances requires expertise.
-This is why consulting with a personal injury attorney like Jeffrey S. Floyd & Associates, PLLC is crucial, as they can determine whether any exceptions may apply to your case.
+This is why consulting with a personal injury attorney like Floyd Personal Injury Law Group is crucial, as they can determine whether any exceptions may apply to your case.

 Importance of Acting Quickly